Environmental Health Services

 If your pet has been in a fight with another animal, wear gloves to handle it.
 Isolate it from other animals.
 Call your veterinarian and Portsmouth Environmental Health Services.
 Your vaccinated pet will need a booster immunization with rabies vaccine within five days of the exposure.
 Unvaccinated animals exposed to a known or suspected rabid animal must be confined for six months or humanely destroyed.

 Don’t feed, touch or adopt wild animals, stray dogs or cats.
-Be sure your dogs, cats and ferrets are up-to-date on their rabies vaccinations.
+Be sure your dogs, cats and ferrets are up to date on their rabies vaccinations.
 Vaccinated pets serve as a buffer between rabid wildlife and man.
 Protect them, and you may reduce your risk of exposure to rabies.
-Vaccines for dogs, cats and ferrets after three months of age are effective for a one year period.
+Vaccines for dogs, cats and ferrets after three months of age are effective for a one-year period.
 Re-vaccinations in dogs and cats are effective for up to three years.
 Pets too young to be vaccinated should be kept indoors.
 Some new vaccines have now been licensed, and therefore, can be used for younger animals.
 Keep family pets indoors at night.
 Don’t leave them outside unattended or let them roam free.
 Don’t attract wild animals to your home or yard.
-Keep your property free of stored bird seed or other foods which may attract wild animals.
+Keep your property free of stored bird seeds or other foods which may attract wild animals.
 Feed pets indoors.
 Tightly cap or put away garbage cans.
 Board up any openings to your attic, basement, porch or garage.
 Cap your chimney with screens.

 Bats can be particularly difficult to keep out of buildings because they can get through cracks as small as a pencil.
-Methods to keep bats out (bat proofing) of homes and summer camps should be done during the fall and winter.
+Methods to keep bats out (bat proof) of homes and summer camps should be done during the fall and winter.
 Encourage children to immediately tell an adult if they are bitten by any animal.
 Tell children not to touch any animal they do not know.

-Call the Portsmouth Health Department, Environmental Health 393-8585 extension 8585.
+Call the Portsmouth Health Department, Environmental Health, at (757) 393-8585 ext.
+8585.
 And the CDC website: http://www.cdc.gov/rabies/index.html

-Rabies control regulations can be accessed by going to City of Portsmouth’s Virginia Code of Ordinances.
+Rabies control regulations can be accessed by going to City of Portsmouth’s Virginia Code of Ordinances

 RAT FACTS

-• They destroy millions of dollars worth of property each year and consume and contaminate food.
+• They destroy millions of dollars’ worth of property each year and consume and contaminate food.

 • Rats bite people and are hosts to ectoparasites including fleas, mites, and ticks that transmit disease from rats to man.